-- Developing new analytical models for describing the magnetic field in the sensor area for more complex geometries. - Research regarding extending the usability of micromagnetic theory for simulating more exotic magnetic sensor designs, such as graphene-based sensors. - Introducing hybrid simulation setups for magnetic nanoparticles MNPs detection in solution which will evaluate the sensor response according to the volume or surface concentration of MNPs. - Development of magnetoresistive biosensors fully integrated in Lab-on-a-chip applications. - Development of flexible magnetoresistive sensors for various applications.
-With proper device reliability, reproducibility and sensitivity, low-cost Lab-on-a-chip biosensors can be implemented for point-of-care testing applications. - Development of highly integrated low current and high current magnetoresistive noncontacting current measurement devices and certifying reliability of the devices beyond laboratory use in industrial, automotive and precision scientific applications. - Development of a non-contacting current sensor probe for automated testing of electronic boards. - Development of 2D and 3D magnetic mapping systems with magnetoresistive sensors.
+- Developing new analytical models for automated analysis of the magnetic field in the sensor area for more complex geometries. - Introducing hybrid simulation setups for magnetic nanoparticles MNPs in solution which will evaluate the simulated sensor response according to the volume or surface concentration of MNPs.
+This means integrating fluid mechanics (and superparamagnetic behaviour in particular) within the micromagnetic simulation. - Development of magnetoresistive biosensors fully integrated in Lab-on-a-chip applications.
+For example, biodetection processes can focus on building reproducible measurement data (e.g. data bases) for magnetorelaxometry experiments for various magnetic immunoassays. - Development of flexible magnetoresistive sensors for various applications.
+With proper device reliability, reproducibility and sensitivity, low cost Lab-on-a-chip biosensors can be implemented for point-of-care testing applications. - Development of highly integrated low current and high current magnetoresistive noncontacting current measurement devices and certifying reliability of the devices beyond laboratory use in industrial, automotive and precision scientific applications. - Development of a non-contacting current sensor probe for automated testing of electronic boards. - Development of 2D and 3D magnetic mapping systems with magnetoresistive sensors.
 The setups can be applied for electromagnetic field testing compliance of electronic boards or for complex magnetic field mapping of magnetic field sources.